prasouk-ph/react-modal-for-wealth-health/README.md

 ## Example

-To use it, you need to import the component and react useState, after that set the following attributes : isActive onClose message
+To use it, you need to import the component and react useState, after that set the required props:

+-   isActive
+    You have to put a function that will set modalIsActive true

+-   onClose
+    You have to put a function that will set modalIsActive false

+-   message
+    You have to put a function or a string that will be display in the modal

+There are optionals props to customize the style:

+-   contentClassName
+-   textClassName
+-   buttonsClassName
+-   footerClassName

 For example, in your component :